Discover a vibrant linguistic mosaic with over 2,000 distinct languages.

 The Portuguese language is the 7th most spoken language in the world today with roughly 223 million native speakers everywhere and the official language of 7 countries: Portugal, Brazil, Mozambique, Angola, Cape Verde, Guinea-Bissau and São Tomé and Príncipe.
-And if that’s not reason enough to learn Portuguese right now, the Foreign Service Institute of the US Government claims that a native English speaker would only need around 600 hours or 24 weeks of study to reach fluency in Portuguese.
+And if that’s not reason enough to study Portuguese right now, the Foreign Service Institute of the US Government claims that a native English speaker would only need around 600 hours or 24 weeks of study to reach fluency in Portuguese.
 So what are we waiting for?
-Let’s see what is the best way to learn Portuguese and start learning it right now.
+Let’s see what is the best way to study Portuguese and start learning it right now.

 1. Begin your Portuguese training with the best language learning app available

 Language learning apps are now guaranteed shortcuts to speak Portuguese fast.
 With Mondly, the award-winning language learning app, the Portuguese language will literally become glued into your brain after just a few weeks of training.